 The course is available on the Division of Wildlife Resource's website at www.utah-hunt.com/utswancourse.

 The course takes about 30 minutes to complete.

 You only have to complete the course once, so if you've already completed it, you don't need to take the course again.

 A thrilling experience

 Just like last year, a total of 2,000 permits will be available for this fall's hunt.
-Last year, 4,279 hunters applied.

 If you've hunted swans before, you know it's an experience that can take your breath away.
 "It's one of the most exciting experiences you'll ever have in the marsh," Stringham says.
 "Waiting for one of those big birds to get close enough so you can take a good shot requires a lot of patience.
-By the time the swan gets close enough, your heart will probably be beating out of your chest."
+By the time the swan gets close enough, your heart might be beating out of your chest."

 Beavers in Utah

 Gila monsters — Creatures of legends and misconceptions